How does the average person make important career choices?

 And if we are made like God, it would be reasonable to conclude that we are therefore made with immense complexity, sophistication, and uniqueness.

-And this is where the area in which the reductionist career development theory potentially clashes with a calling theory.
+And this is where reductionist career theory potentially clashes with a calling theory.

 Before you tell your life what you intend to do with it, listen for what it intends to do with you.-Parker Palmer